Destinations Italy Milan & Lakes

 Must orderpanzerotto classico · pomodoro e mozzarella

-InsiderThe "panzerotto del giorno" rotates with the season — it's almost always better than the classic.
+InsiderThe "panzerotto del giorno" rotates with the season and is almost always better than the classic.
 Ask what it is before you order.

 €€€

-Cesare Battisti's NoLo wine bar (with partner Vladimiro Poma) — a Lombard wine bar with the precision Battisti brings from Ratanà, and Gambero Rosso's 3 Tavole, the top bistro rating in Italy.
-Salumi, anchovies, burrata, handmade pastas, daily specials chalked on a board; the wine list runs small-producer and low-intervention with serious grower Champagne.
-Lunch is a real meal at €25; book ahead — the room is small and the press caught up fast.
+Cesare Battisti's NoLo counter-concept bistro with partner Vladimiro Poma, on Gambero Rosso's 2026 Tre Tavole list, one of only 13 establishments nationwide at Italy's top modern-bistro rating.
+Battisti's flagship Ratanà holds the guide's Tre Gamberi honour for traditional osterie; Silvano is the dual-award sibling, the same precision applied to a Lombard wine-bar format.
+Salumi, anchovies, burrata, handmade pastas, daily specials chalked on a board; the wine list runs small-producer and low-intervention, with grower Champagne for when there's something to mark.
+Lunch is a real meal at €25; book ahead, because the room is small and the press caught up fast.

-NoLo · Cesare Battisti's secondGambero Rosso 3 TavoleBook ahead
+NoLo · Cesare Battisti's secondGambero Rosso · 2026 Tre TavoleBook ahead

 Mercato Centrale Milano